davecampbell/davecampbell.github.io/docs/career.md

  For more detail than most people might be interested in, feel free to visit [my LinkedIn profile](https://www.linkedin.com/in/daveccampbell/).

 Or just keep reading.
-Here's a chronological list of all jobs I've had along the way.
+Here's a chronological list of the jobs I've had along the way.

 <ins>Louisville, KY</ins>
 1974: *Rent-A-Teen*, St. Matthews YMCA